 As an example, if a marketer is putting together a campaign on Google Ads and only wants to show up on certain websites, Google uses the IAB classification to determine which category a specific domain belongs to.
 This means that if marketers are using Webshrinker to determine if sites are relevant for them to advertise on, the categorization that is given to them in Webshrinker is also used on advertising sites across the web.

 Once Webshrinker is done categorizing a domain, that domain can then have multiple categories associated with it.
-While a single site might only be placed in 1-2 categories within the native Webshrinker categorization, or 1-2 categories using the IAB standards.
+A single site might only be placed in 1-2 categories within the native Webshrinker categorization or 1-2 categories using the IAB standards.

 The IAB has nearly 400 categories to choose from.